halostatue-archive/rubypython/README.txt

 	* Python >=2.4, < 3.0

-	Note: Rubypython has been test on Mac OS 10.5.x and 10.6.1 as well as Ubuntu Jaunty 9.04.
+	Note: Rubypython has been tested on Mac OS 10.5.x and 10.6.1 as well as Ubuntu Jaunty 9.04.

 == INSTALL: